TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

       .. versionadded:: 3.3

-The reason the attributes exist is to save you having to subclass - you can use the same callables for instances of :class:`RotatingFileHandler` and :class:`TimedRotatingFileHandler`.
+The reason the attributes exist is to save you having to subkundi - you can use the same callables for instances of :class:`RotatingFileHandler` and :class:`TimedRotatingFileHandler`.
 If either the namer or rotator callable raises an exception, this will be handled in the same way as any other